Bún bò Huế

-Bún bò Huế (pronounced [ɓun˧˥ ɓɔ˧˩ hwe˧˥]) or bún bò (/buːn bɔː/) is a popular Vietnamese rice noodle (bún) dish with sliced beef (bò), chả lụa, and sometimes pork knuckles.
+Bún bò Huế (pronounced [ɓun˧˥ ɓɔ˧˩ hwe˧˥]) or bún bò (/buːn bɔː/) is a Vietnamese rice noodle (bún) dish with sliced beef (bò), chả lụa, and sometimes pork knuckles.
 The dish originates from Huế, a city in central Vietnam associated with the cooking style of the former royal court.
-The dish has a mix of spicy, salty, and umami flavors.
-The predominant flavor is that of lemongrass.
+The dish has a mix of spicy, salty, and savory flavors.
+The predominant flavors are those of lemongrass and shrimp paste.
 Compared to phở or bún riêu, the noodles are thicker and cylindrical.

+History

+Bún bò hails from the city of Huế in central Vietnam in the late 1500s and early 1600s, when the city was ruled by the Nguyễn Lords.
+This city, once the capital of Vietnam, has a rich culinary legacy linked to the former royal court of Annam.
+Beyond its hometown and certain areas in central Vietnam, the dish is often labeled bún bò Huế to indicate its place of origin and to differentiate it from bún bò found in Saigon (south) and Hanoi (north).

+This classic dish is celebrated for its harmonious blend of spicy, sour, sweet, salty, and umami tastes.
+The scent of lemongrass prominently features.
+In comparison to dishes like phở and bún riêu, its vermicelli noodles are thicker and cylindrical.
+In its native Huế, bún bò is typically served only in the mornings as a main meal rather than a breakfast item.
+However, in other major Vietnamese cities, it can be found at various meal times.

 Features

-Outside the province of Thừa Thiên-Huế, it is called bún bò Huế to denote its origin.
+Outside the city of Huế, it is called bún bò Huế to denote its origin.
 Within Huế and surrounding cities, it is known simply as bún bò.
 The broth is prepared by simmering beef bones and beef shank with lemongrass, and then seasoned with fermented shrimp sauce and sugar for taste.
 Spicy chili oil is added later during the cooking process.

-Bún bò usually includes thin slices of marinated and boiled beef shank, chunks of oxtail, and pig's knuckles.
+Bún bò usually includes thin slices of marinated and boiled beef shank, chunks of oxtail, and pork knuckles.

 Bún bò is commonly served with lime wedges, cilantro sprigs, diced green onions, raw sliced onions, chili sauce, thinly sliced banana blossom, red cabbage, mint, basil, perilla, Persicaria odorata or Vietnamese coriander (rau răm), saw tooth herb (ngò gai) and sometimes mung bean sprouts.
-Thinly sliced purple cabbage is sometimes used a substitute when banana blossoms are not available.
+Thinly sliced purple cabbage is sometimes used as a substitute when banana blossoms are not available.
 Purple cabbage most resembles banana blossom in texture, though not in taste.
 Fish sauce and shrimp paste are added to the soup according to taste.
 Ingredients might be varied by region due to their availability.